bhjortsberg/tsdump/readme.md

               -e                  Print packets with EBP markers
-              -r                  Print packets with random access indicators -p <pid1,pid2...>   Print only packets with specified pids, comma separated list of pids.
-If no pids given, print a list of pids in transport stream
+              -r                  Print packets with random access indicators -p <pid1,pid2...>   Print only packets with specified pids, comma separated list of pids
-              -i <pkt1, pk2...>   Inspect (print) packet with given number, range or comma separated list of packets
+              --pids              Print a list of pids in the transport stream -i <pkt1, pk2...>   Inspect (print) packet with given number, range or comma separated list of packets
               -s                  Print only payload start packets